Volkswagen Taigo Review 2025: Price, specs & boot space

 The Volkswagen Taigo isn't available with a hybrid powertrain or, indeed, any form of electrification.
 If you're looking for a small hybrid SUV, we'd recommend the Toyota Yaris Cross as an alternative, while the Renault Captur is available as a plug-in hybrid.

-Volkswagen Taigo Review 2024: boot space
+Volkswagen Taigo Review: boot space

 We'd skip the entry-level Life model and pay a smidge more for the Match model.
-It's a well-round package and comes pretty well spec'd.
+It's a well-rounded package and comes pretty well spec'd.
 If you like a few more creature comforts, then the Taigo Style ticks that box, though you do pay a decent premium for it.
 You might be swayed by the R-Line version, but that'll come down to whether you want the sportier looks or not.
-Without a punchy engine to support these sporty looks, it does feel a bit redundant however.
+Without a punchy engine to support these sporty looks, it does feel a bit redundant, however.
 If you're looking at car finance, you should be able to track down a good PCP deal on a VW Taigo as well.

-If you're looking to buy a used Volkswagen Taigo, then prices start at around £16,000 for a two-year old car in Life trim with around 20,000 miles.
+If you're looking to buy a used Volkswagen Taigo, then prices start at around £14,000 for a two-year old car in Life trim with around 40,000 miles.

 Sitting at the bottom rung of the range is the Taigo Life and it comes equipped with a decent range of standard kit.
-You'll find Lane Change Assist, Adaptive Cruise Control and Park Assist make up the foundations of the Taigo's suite of driver assistance systems, as well a both front and rear parking sensors.
+You'll find Lane Change Assist, Adaptive Cruise Control and Park Assist make up the foundations of the Taigo's suite of driver assistance systems, as well a both front- and rear parking sensors.

 Ask the heycar experts: common questions